coltonbooth/CoreChainDB/docs/root/source/installation/api/websocket-event-stream-api.rst

 -------

-Each stream is meant as a unidirectional communication channel, where the BigchainDB node is the only party sending messages.
-Any messages sent to the BigchainDB node will be ignored.
+Each stream is meant as a unidirectional communication channel, where the corechaindb node is the only party sending messages.
+Any messages sent to the corechaindb node will be ignored.

 Streams will always be under the WebSocket protocol (so ``ws://`` or ``wss://``) and accessible as extensions to the ``/api/v<version>/streams/`` API root URL (for example, valid transactions would be accessible under ``/api/v1/streams/valid_transactions``).
-If you're running your own BigchainDB instance and need help determining its root URL, then see the page titled :ref:`determining-the-api-root-url`.
+If you're running your own corechaindb instance and need help determining its root URL, then see the page titled :ref:`determining-the-api-root-url`.

 All messages sent in a stream are in the JSON format.

 .. note::

-    For simplicity, BigchainDB initially only provides a stream for all committed transactions.
+    For simplicity, corechaindb initially only provides a stream for all committed transactions.
 In the future, we may provide streams for other information.
 We may
     also provide the ability to filter the stream for specific qualities, such